webpack/webpack.js.org/content/writers-guide.md

 - `contributors`: A list of GitHub usernames who have contributed to this article.
 - `related`: Any related reading or useful examples.

 Note that `related` will generate a __Further Reading__ section at the bottom of the page and `contributors` will yield a __Contributors__ section below it.
-If you edit an article and would like recognition, please feel free to add your GitHub username to the `contributors` list.
+If you edit an article and would like recognition, don't hesitate to add your GitHub username to the `contributors` list.

 ## Article Structure

 1. Brief Introduction - a paragraph or two so you get the basic idea about the what and why.
 2. Outline Remaining Content – how the content will be presented.
 3. Main Content - tell what you promised to tell.
 4. Conclusion - tell what you told and recap the main points.